 Dean: François Ortalo-Magné

-Deputy Dean (Executive Education and Digital Learning): Julian Birksinshaw
+Deputy Dean (Executive Education and Learning Innovation): Julian Birksinshaw

 Associate Dean, Degree Programmes and Career Services: Julia Marsh

 MIF & MFA: Chris Higson